 History is taught from 1st to 3rd Form, giving every pupil enough knowledge and the skills to pursue History as a GCSE option.
-In the Sixth Form, History is offered as an A-level and International Baccalaureate (IB) Standard or Higher level.
+In the Sixth Form, History is offered as an A-level subject.
 Sixth Form groups attend specialist lectures to enhance their understanding of topics and deliver a taste of university study.

 Beyond the classroom the History Department runs field trips, some local such as Portsmouth Harbour; Hampton Court Palace, the Imperial War Museum and further afield to the Battlefields of Belgium and France and in recent times the Department has run trips to Berlin, Moscow and St. Petersburg.

 Geography at King Edward’s is a curriculum subject from 1st Form.
 The curriculum is broad, covering Human, Physical and Environmental Geography through contemporary themes and fieldwork investigations.
 By the end of the 3rd Form pupils will have a good grounding of the discipline to confidently choose Geography as a GCSE option.